bhi5hmaraj/blog/about.md

 From [Wikipedia](https://en.wikipedia.org/wiki/Curse_of_knowledge)

 It's such a common phenomenon, yet not many people know about this.
-So I wanted to kind of popularize the term.
-But this is just the tip of the cognitive biases iceberg.
+So I wanted to popularize the term.
+But this is just the tip of the [cognitive biases iceberg](https://yourbias.is/).
 Recognizing these biases can help us in making better decisions and also to mitigate irrational behavior.